-Key Criteria for Essential Mathematics
+Key Criteria for Focus on Essential Mathematics

-- Essential Mathematics: Instructional Materials prioritize the most important and applicable concepts, knowledge, and mathematical skills so that: - a. there is a Focus on the Major Work of the grade (K-8) and Essential Concepts from Catalyzing Change in HS Mathematics in high school (see appendix); and - b. students and teachers, using the materials as designed, spend the majority of their time focused on the Essential Mathematics of the grade/course.
+- Essential Mathematics: Instructional materials prioritize the most important and applicable concepts, knowledge, and mathematical skills.
+These materials include all of the following elements: - a. a focus on the major work of the grade (K-8)6 and Essential Concepts from Catalyzing Change in High School Mathematics7 (see appendix); and - b. guidance for students and teachers to use the materials as designed and spend most of their time focused on the essential mathematics of the grade/course.